-Reassessing the place of religion in the European public sphere (Week 3 and 4)
+Reassessing the Place of Religion in the European Public Sphere

 This course is an examination of the social and political dynamics currently shaping the management of religions in the European public sphere.
 The focus will be particularly on the intertwined relationship between religions and migration as it is represented by the notion of “Muslim immigrants” reaching “secular Europe”.